hphelion/documentation/moonshot/prepare.releasenotes.md

 **Installation**

-To enable maximum reliability in the Cloud environment, do not select the controller nodes when performing `Create Compute Region` action for Moonshot/Standard server.
+To enable maximum reliability in the Cloud environment, do not select the controller nodes when performing the <b>Create Compute Region</b> action for the Moonshot/Standard server.